A Brief History of Britain 1660 - 1851

 Summary

-‘Gibson’s well written and well-documented account…will surely become the new standard authority…’ - Anglican and Episcopal History
+‘Gibson’s well written and well-documented account of James and the bishops will surely become the new standard authority on these “implausible revolutionaries” for many decades.’ — Barbara Brandon Schnorrenberg, Anglican and Episcopal History

-In 1660, England emerged from the devastation of the Civil Wars, restoring Charles II to the throne.
-Over the subsequent 190 years, Britain rose to global prominence, leading a burgeoning empire, spearheading the Enlightenment, and driving the Industrial Revoluti…
+In 1660, England emerged from the devastation of the Civil Wars and restored the king, Charles II, to the throne.
+Over the next 190 years Britain would establish itself as the leading nation in the world - the centre of a burgeoning emp…

 Book Details